Mino1289/Mino1289/README.md

 - **[Mathsup](https://github.com/Mino1289/Mathsup " ")** Is a WIP project to interact easily between Maths Objects (Matrices, Polynomials, etc..).
 It can be view as a better implementation of Python-for-Numworks, because many function are in both (but in C).
 - **[container](https://github.com/Mino1289/container " ")** Is a WIP management tool that aims to improve loading/unloading containers from ships.
 - **[MNIST](https://github.com/Mino1289/MNIST " ")** Is my current work on basic IA understanding, with a demo.
+- **[video-seg-inpainting](https://github.com/Mino1289/video-seg-inpainting " ")**, a project: human remover from video using simple image segmentation model and basic computer vision algorithms, might be improved in another project.

 ## UTBM's Projects :
 - **[Boggle](https://github.com/Mino1289/Boggle " ")**, a game-console to play the Boggle (find words using letter in a grid) in C (UV: IF2).